 Cycling from Ljubljana to the Mediterranean Sea

-This cycle tour starts in Ljubljana, the capital of Slovenia, a beautiful and vibrant town where oriental and western culture meet and where the past lives in harmony with modern times.
+The Emerald cycle tour starts in LJUBLJANA, the capital of Slovenia, a beautiful and vibrant town where oriental and western culture meet and where the past lives in harmony with modern times.
 Ljubljana is a cultural town with many theatres, museums and art galleries.
 It has an old town centre with ‘fin de siecle‘ buildings and a castle dominating the town.
 The river Ljubljanica and its bridges are dominating the town and you could consider a nice boat cruise to get a different view of the town centre.

 During this cycle tour, you will follow a medieval trading route and you will cycle through the typical natural environment of the Karst Plateau and a slightly hilly landscape.
 You will cross the Ljubljansko Barje, which were once marshes, and will pass castles like the Predjama castle, the famous Postojna caves and authentic little Slovenian villages.
 The Postojna Cave Park is an amazing stop.
 The caves are a classic example of Karst with impressive colourful stalactites and stalagmites.